 Nature and Mental Wellbeing

 For many people with anxiety and depression, it can be challenging to even think about socializing with people or even stepping out of the door.
 It was like that for me at least.
-Did you know that every fourth to fifth person in the population experiences an anxiety disorder throughout life?
+Did you know that every fourth to the fifth person in the population experiences an anxiety disorder throughout life?
 And it affects twice as many women as men.
 During life, about 5-6% of the population experience at least one episode of generalized anxiety disorder in relation to NHI.

-If I could help just ONE person suffering from depression or anxiety I would be so grateful having done that.
+If I could help just ONE person suffering from depression or anxiety I would be so grateful for having done that.
 It would actually make my heart sing.
 I have had my anxiety diagnosis for a couple of years as of now and believe me, it is a hard battle.
 Sometimes it makes me so mad that I even have this disease because I always want to do better, feel calmer and have the ability to control how I feel.
 That’s at least how I believe many people also would like to feel.
 I used to walk around the park at least once a day and listen to audiobooks, one I fondly remember was Peace Is Every Step: The Path of Mindfulness in Everyday Life by Zen Master, Thich Nhat Hanh.